Chan Zuckerberg Initiative: Education

 On 6 March 2018, the Harvard Gazette published that the Chan Zuckerberg Initiative would pledge $30 million to the Reach Every Reader project.
-Both Harvard's President Drew Faust and MIT's President L. Rafael Reif were quoted in the article, as was Priscilla Chan, HGSE Dean James E. Ryan, and MIT's Sanjay Sarma, VP for Open Learning at MIT, and others.
+Both Harvard's President Drew Faust and MIT's President L. Rafael Reif were quoted in the article, as were Priscilla Chan, HGSE Dean James E. Ryan, and MIT's Sanjay Sarma, VP for Open Learning at MIT, and others.
 The article states: "To make significant progress in early literacy at scale, the team will engage in a rigorous, scientific approach to personalized diagnosis and intervention.
 They will develop and test a scalable, web-based screening tool for reading difficulties that diagnoses the underlying causes, and a set of targeted home/school interventions that change the way we approach intervention for young children with reading difficulties."

-The Chan Zuckerberg Initiative is supporting the development of a civic tech talent pipeline by funding Coding it Forward.
+In 2018, CZI announced it was supporting the development of a civic tech talent pipeline by funding Coding it Forward.
+No discrete information was provided about the quality or quantity of funding.

 The Initiative has funded a free online learning platform, Summit Learning, that is based on a personalized learning philosophy.
-The use of the platform in some schools have led to concerns about efficacy and student privacy.
+The use of the platform in some schools has led to concerns about efficacy and student privacy.

 The Chan Zuckerberg Initiative has funded a number of small-scale, grassroots initiatives to better understand the "physical, mental, social and emotional health and development of students as a way to improve academic success," as well as new efforts to make Native American or Black culture more embedded in students' curriculums.
-Chan said "We have to be really thoughtful about how we can be helpful and build a collective community alongside others and behind practitioners and school leaders" and that educational initiatives must be responsive to local needs because "there is not one thing that's going to solve everything."
+Chan said, "We have to be really thoughtful about how we can be helpful and build a collective community alongside others and behind practitioners and school leaders," and that educational initiatives must be responsive to local needs because "there is not one thing that's going to solve everything."

-In May 2022, the Chan Zuckerberg initiative announced grants totalling more than $4 million in support education communities.
-The grants will support a range of professional learning, mentoring and wellness practices to support teacher retention.
-The grants include $1 million donations to FuelED, The Teacher well, Profound Gentlemen, and $500,000 donations to Profound Ladies and Black Male Educators Alliance of Michigan.
+In May 2022, the Chan Zuckerberg initiative announced grants totaling more than $4 million in support of education communities.
+The grants will support a range of professional learning, mentoring, and wellness practices to support teacher retention.
+The grants include $1 million donations to FuelED, The Teacher Well, Profound Gentlemen, and $500,000 to Profound Ladies and Black Male Educators Alliance of Michigan.